 You can do the following.

-- Speak to your GP about medication and talking therapies for yourself if your mental health is affecting your day-to-day life.
+- Speak to your GP if your mental health is affecting your day-to-day life.

-You can get peer support through carer support services or carers groups.
-You can search for local groups in your area by using a search engine such as Google.
-Or you can contact the Rethink Mental Illness Advice Service and we will search for you.
+You can get peer support through carer support services or carers’ groups.
+You can search for carer support groups on the following websites:

 How can I support the person I care for?